capactio/capact/README.md

   │ └── och                     # OCH server
   │
-  ├── docs                      # Documentation related to the project │
+  ├── docs                      # Documentation related to the project │ └── internal                # Investigations, proof of concepts and other internal documents and files.
+  │
   ├── hack                      # Scripts used by the Voltron developers │